Trump: I am a ‘very stable genius’ and ‘like, very smart’

 On Friday, Washington’s chief diplomat Rex Tillerson was obliged to defend Trump after being asked during an interview about claims that the president has a short attention span, regularly repeats himself and refuses to read briefing notes.

-“I’ve never questioned his mental fitness.
-I’ve had no reason to question his mental fitness,” said Tillerson, whose office was last year forced to deny reports that he had referred to Trump as a “moron” after a national security meeting.
+“I’ve never questioned his mental fitness,” said Tillerson, whose office was last year forced to deny reports that he had referred to Trump as a “moron” after a national security meeting.

 Even in defending Trump, the former ExxonMobil chief executive told CNN he has had to learn how to effectively relay information to the president.